Teaching and Learning

 The Co-op has a flexible curriculum offering alternative education.
 Where possible, learning is child-centred, with teachers and parents planning and presenting activities, providing resources and organising excursions that support the children’s strengths, interests and passions.
 Play and social interaction are acknowledged as fundamental to the learning process and the children have extensive opportunities for unstructured free play during the day.
 There are also two mandatory 'focus times' during the day where children work on their core literacy and numeracy skills.
 Curiousity is embraced and developed by following children's interests as they arise.

-Each child has an individual learning plan that is collaboratively written by teachers, parents and child, this plan includes what children are interested in, their strengths, what they would like to learn about, how they learn best and what help they need to achieve their social and learning goals.
+Each child has an individual learning plan that is collaboratively written by the teachers, parents and child.
+This plan includes what children are interested in, their strengths, what they would like to learn about, how they learn best and what help they need to achieve their social and learning goals.
 Children are empowered to take responsibility for their own learning.

 The natural environment is used as a key teaching tool.
 Bushwalks, nature journaling, nature play and activities such as tree climbing and cubby building are frequent activities.
-Children are encouraged to grow vegetables and look after the Co-op chickens.
+Children are encouraged to grow vegetables and look after the Co-op chickens, with sustainable living weaved into their everyday experiences.
 The extensive camp program helps further develop a natural love and respect for the natural world.

 Creativity and critical thinking skills are prioritised as key skills that children will need to have in the future.
 These are developed through opportunities for extensive stretches of unstructured play through the day, open ended activities and a well supported drama, art and music program.
 Our annual concert offers all children the opportunity to write, produce, direct and act on the stage.